The effect of divorce when your Police Pension is in payment

 On retirement police officers have the option of taking a tax free lump sum worth up to 25 per cent of the cash equivalent value (CEV) of their pension, known as the commutation, the remainder is then paid out on a monthly basis and is taxed as income.
 However should you get divorced whilst your pension is in payment there are generally two options available to you – off-setting or a Pension Sharing Order.

 In order to successfully off-set a claim against your pension income, there will need to be sufficient other capital with which to compensate your former spouse.
-If the commutation was used to clear marital debt, or the commutation has been spent, then unless you have sufficient other assets, such as a share in the equity in a home, there is unlikely to be sufficient capital with which to off-set your spouse’s claim.
+If the commutation was used to clear marital debt, or the commutation has been spent, then unless you've sufficient other assets, such as a share in the equity in a home, there's unlikely to be sufficient capital with which to off-set your spouse’s claim.

 The key question is how much capital is required to off-set the value of your pension in payment.
-The first figure that you will need to obtain is the Cash Equivalent Value (CEV).
+The first figure that you'll need to obtain is the Cash Equivalent Value (CEV).
 The pension administrators will charge a fee for this.

 The figure for the CEV should not be looked at as “pound for pound” the same as cash in the bank, because it relates to total income estimated to be paid throughout a retiree’s lifetime.
 Any capital given to your former spouse in lieu of a claim against your pension would need to be reduced, as your former spouse would benefit from what is known as accelerated receipt.
 This means your former spouse would be receiving capital now, in lieu of income paid over a long period of time.

-It is not a case of simply obtaining the CEV of your pension, dividing it by two then giving your former spouse a sum equal to 50 per cent of your CEV.
+It's not a case of simply obtaining the CEV of your pension, dividing it by two then giving your former spouse a sum equal to 50 per cent of your CEV.
 The amount by which the lump sum to your former spouse is reduced will vary depending on several criteria, including but not limited to the age of your former spouse and the length of the marriage.
-Off-setting has the distinct advantage of leaving your pension income intact, however, it will invariably mean that you will receive significantly less capital now and in some cases you may find you receive no capital at all if you decide to go with this option.
+Off-setting has the distinct advantage of leaving your pension income intact, however, it'll invariably mean that you'll receive significantly less capital now and in some cases you may find you receive no capital at all if you decide to go with this option.

 If you require capital immediately to re-house yourself, then off-setting may not be the best option for you, it depends on how much other capital is available in your “matrimonial pot”.